- Airlines will always try to sit children with their parents (subject to check-in)

 1. Measure your violin

-The size of violin when in its case will determine your transportation options.
+The size of the violin in its case will determine your transportation options.
 The first step will be to confirm the measurements of the instrument.
 The violin will need to be measured whilst in its carry case, with the measurement being length x width x height.
 These measurements are important to take, as different airlines have different regulations when it comes to cabin baggage allowance.

 2. Verify your airline's rules